Laos travel advice

-Photography of government buildings and vehicles, as well as bridges, airfields, military installations or personnel, is prohibited.
-Violators may be arrested and equipment seized.
+Photography of government buildings and vehicles, as well as bridges, airfields and military installations or personnel, is prohibited.
+Violators may be arrested and their equipment, seized.

-Laos is tolerant of a wide diversity of religions.
-However, religious proselytizing or distributing of religious material is strictly prohibited.
+Laos is tolerant of a diversity of religions.
+Religious proselytizing or distributing of religious material, however, is strictly prohibited.
 Violators may be arrested or deported.

 Public displays of affection, such as kissing, whether between opposite or same-sex couples, are not considered proper or polite.

 The rainy (monsoon) season extends from May to November.
-During the rainy season, the provinces along the Mekong River in southern Laos are prone to severe rainstorms that can cause flooding and landslides, resulting in significant loss of life, extensive damage to infrastructure and hampering the provision of essential services.
+During the rainy season, provinces along the Mekong River in southern Laos are especially prone to severe rainstorms that can cause flooding and landslides, resulting in significant loss of life, extensive damage to infrastructure and hampering the provision of essential services.
 Keep informed of regional weather forecasts, avoid disaster areas and follow the advice of local authorities.
-Consult our Typhoons and Monsoons page for more information.

 Bangkok - Embassy of Canada

-For emergency assistance after hours, call the Australian Embassy in Vientiane and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Center in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Office of the Embassy of Canada in Laos and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.